-Community Leadership Course for Veterans applications will be due the last Friday in April for the class that starts mid-July.
-A selection committee reviews applications during the months of May and June.
-Applicants accepted for admission to Community Leadership Course for Veterans are notified by early July.
+Community Leadership Course for Veterans applications will be due Friday, February 18, 2022 for the cohort that begins in May 2022.
+A selection committee reviews applications during the months of March and April.
+Applicants accepted for admission to Community Leadership Course for Veterans are notified by mid-April.

 At least two letters of recommendation from individuals that are familiar with the applicant's abilities and skills, are strongly recommended at the time of application.

-Twelve to fourteen sessions held from July through November/December focus on exposing participants to the civilian/professional landscape and creating avenues for civic involvement as leaders in the community.
+Twelve to fourteen sessions held from May through September focus on exposing participants to the civilian/professional landscape and creating avenues for civic involvement as leaders in the community.